 What a difference six months makes.

-It would be very difficult to find an organisation today that does not consider its CIO a core enabler of success.
+It would be very difficult to find an organisation today that does not consider IT a core enabler of success.
 In an entirely new and, by necessity, immensely flexible work environment, all stakeholders require trust in the fact that their data is being encrypted, that they have access to the right information, and that they can access the information needed to do their work from anywhere and at any time.

-CIOs and their teams have had to pivot quickly to meet specific and urgent needs.
+IT leaders and their teams have had to pivot quickly to meet specific and urgent needs.
 The simple act of onboarding and training a new employee, at their home instead of in a centralised office, takes on an entirely new level of difficulty, for example.

 The shape of IT teams has become fluid.
 Team members have been redistributed to cope with constantly changing demands.